Sruinard/machine_learning_systems/README.md

 ## Understand the problem and establish scope

+### Objectives:
+- Implement an MLOps pipeline to train and deploy models in production in which a data engine is responsible for improving the capabilities of the model.
+- Have a feedback loop to let users provide feedback on the quality of the system.
+- Build a system that can help users sift through a wide variety of documents in real-time using natural language and provide answers to their questions.

 ### functional requirements (i.e. features):

 Our objective is to help users sift through a wide variety of user reviews for a given set of products in real-time using natural language.
 A typical user is interested in two particular features: